 Watie was educated at the Moravian Mission School in Spring Place, Cherokee Nation (now Georgia) and by the time he grew up, his father had become a wealthy slave-owning planter.
 He would later write for the Cherokee Phoenix newspaper, which led him into the dispute over the Georgia Anti-Indian laws.

 When gold was discovered on Cherokee lands in northern Georgia in 1828, thousands of white settlers encroached on Indian lands.
-In spite of federal treaties that protected them from actions of individual states, Georgia confiscated most of the Cherokee land and the Georgia militia destroyed the Cherokee Phoenix in 1832.
+In spite of federal treaties that protected them from the actions of individual states, Georgia confiscated most of the Cherokee land and the Georgia militia destroyed the Cherokee Phoenix in 1832.

-The Federal Government soon stepped in, encouraging the Cherokee to move to Indian Territory and the Treaty of New Echota was signed in January 1836, which established terms under which the entire Cherokee Nation was expected to move west to the Indian Territory.
+The Federal Government soon stepped in, encouraging the Cherokee to move to Indian Territory and the Treaty of New Echota was signed in January 1836, which established terms under which the entire Cherokee Nation was expected to move west.
 Although it was signed by a minority Cherokee political faction and not approved by the Cherokee National Council, it was ratified by the U.S. Senate and became the legal basis for the forcible removal known as the Trail of Tears.

 The Watie brothers stood in favor of the removal of the Cherokee to Oklahoma and were members of the group that signed the Treaty of New Echota.
 The Anti-Removal National Party following John Ross refused to ratify the treaty, putting him at odds with the Waties.
 The family, along with many other Cherokee soon emigrated to the West, where Stand Watie, a slaveholder, started a successful plantation on Spavinaw Creek in Indian Territory.

-Those Cherokee following John Ross remained on their tribal lands for two years until they were forcibly removed by the U.S. government in 1838 on the “Trail of Tears,” during which thousands died.
+Those Cherokee following Chief John Ross remained on their tribal lands for two years until they were forcibly removed by the U.S. government in 1838 on the “Trail of Tears,” during which thousands died.

 The following year, many of the members who had signed the treaty were targeted for execution and in June 1839 Stand’s brother, Elias Boudinot was murdered outside his home.
 His cousin and uncle, John and Major Ridge, fell to Cherokee assassins on the same day.